aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 This deployment guide also requires a moderate level of familiarity with AWS services.
 If you’re new to AWS, visit the [Getting Started Resource Center](https://aws.amazon.com/getting-started/) and the [AWS Training and Certification website](https://aws.amazon.com/training/) for materials and programs that can help you develop the skills to design, deploy, and operate your infrastructure and applications on the AWS Cloud.

+### IBM LSF Software

+The IBM Spectrum LSF software is not provided in this workshop; you will need download the [LSF trial](https://www.ibm.com/account/reg/us-en/signup?formid=urx-31573) as part of this tutorial.
+Download the following packages from the trial web portal:

+- lsf10.1_lsfinstall_linux_x86_64.tar.Z
+- lsf10.1_linux2.6-glibc2.3-x86_64.tar.Z

 ### AWS Account

 If you don’t already have an AWS account, create one at [aws.amazon.com](https://aws.amazon.com) by following the on-screen instructions.
 Part of the sign-up process involves receiving a phone call and entering a PIN using the phone keypad.
 Your AWS account is automatically signed up for all AWS services.
 You are charged only for the services you use.

-### Technical Requirements

-Before you launch this tutorial, your account must be configured as specified in the following table.
+Before you launch this tutorial, your account must be configured as specified below.
 Otherwise, deployment might fail.

 #### Resources